Q4kK/resume/resume.typ

 	][
 	Computer Science
 	][
-	Studying for Bachelor's of Computer Science at Winona State University.
+	Currently studying for my Bachelor's of Computer Science at Winona State University.
 	][
 	2022-Present
 	]